petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/implementing-a-documentation-referral-system.md

 Note, the `resourcePath` parameter defines the endpoint at which the microservice is running.
 The `oAuth2ApplicationExternalReferenceCode` parameter references the previous OAuth2 application configuration.

-See [object action yaml configuration yaml](../../building-applications/client-extensions/microservice-client-extensions/object-action-yaml-configuration-reference.md) for an explanation of each property.
+See [Object Action Yaml Configuration](../../building-applications/client-extensions/microservice-client-extensions/object-action-yaml-configuration-reference.md) for an explanation of each property.

 The relevant Spring Boot files for the application are contained in the `/src` folder.
 A full explanation of the Java code is beyond the scope of this tutorial, but there are a few things to note: